-5 The Regina Treaty Status Indian Service 6 provided support throughout the coroner's inquest.
+1 one of the biggest issues that I encountered doing advocacy work for Nadine as a family member, trying to get the 2 3 financial resources to get a lawyer and get the justice that we want for -- wanted for Nadine.
+4 The Regina Treaty Status Indian Service 5 6 provided support throughout the coroner's inquest.
 And, I 7 thank them for that.
-I thank them for standing beside my 8 family, for providing and helping my family with --9 throughout the inquest.
-The cost for a lawyer to date is 10 -- was \$10,550 and other costs.

-Nadine left four children, and they are 11 12 being raised by my mother and myself.
-I raised Nadine's youngest little girl.
-The impact upon the family was 13 magnified -- has magnified the grief and trauma, and is 14 15 triggered with every interview, plea for assistance, and every step in the pursuit for justice.
-I've done a lot of 16 17 media.
-I feel that I've had to -- I've had to put myself out there for the media, just to have Nadine's story heard.
-18 I've had to continually go to the media and replay the 19 events that happened in her story over and over and over 20 21 for the last two years to get somebody to listen, to get 22 somebody to hear that this is a bigger problem, that these issues are bigger.
+I thank them for standing beside my family, for providing and helping my family with --8 9 throughout the inquest.
+The cost for a lawyer to date is -- was \$10,550 and other costs.
+10 Nadine left four children, and they are 11 being raised by my mother and myself.
+I raised Nadine's 12 youngest little girl.
+The impact upon the family was 13 magnified -- has magnified the grief and trauma, and is 14 15 triggered with every interview, plea for assistance, and 16 every step in the pursuit for justice.
+I've done a lot of media.
+I feel that I've had to -- I've had to put myself 17 out there for the media, just to have Nadine's story heard.
+18 I've had to continually go to the media and replay the 19 events that happened in her story over and over and over 20 for the last two years to get somebody to listen, to get 21 somebody to hear that this is a bigger problem, that these 22 issues are bigger.
 That this is not just another 23 24 Indigenous woman, but this is a problem that is arising in Canada with our Indigenous women being -- going missing and 25 being murdered.
 And, it's been traumatizing.
-It's been very traumatizing to have to take my family through this over, and over, and over, and over.
+It's been 1 very traumatizing to have to take my family through this 2 3 over, and over, and over, and over.
 I have some recommendations.
-I have outlined Nadine's case, the advocacy that I've had to do, the problems that I have encountered within the justice system.
+I have 4 outlined Nadine's case, the advocacy that I've had to do, 5 6 the problems that I have encountered within the justice 7 system.
 So, I've laid out some recommendations.

-8 Accountability in the case of the coroner's 9 inquest.
-There was no real punishment for so many people 10 making mistakes that impacted the chances of getting any 11 form of justice for Nadine.
-I've been feeling this for a 12 long time, that there needs to be an accountability.

-And, in my own personal experience going 13 back from the coroner, to the police, to the coroner.
+Accountability in the case of the coroner's 8 9 There was no real punishment for so many people inquest. making mistakes that impacted the chances of getting any 10 form of justice for Nadine.
+I've been feeling this for a 11 long time, that there needs to be an accountability.
+12 And, in my own personal experience going 13 back from the coroner, to the police, to the coroner.
 "No, 14 15 it's their problem.
 No, it's their problem.
 No, it's their problem."
 Well, whose problem is it?
-Whose problem 16 17 is it to acknowledge that they're -- that these are not simple errors.
+Whose problem 16 is it to acknowledge that they're -- that these are not 17 simple errors.
 And so, accountability for the 60-hour 18 delay.
 Where's the accountability?
 Where's the 19 accountability in the lack of investigating?
-Where is the 20 21 accountability in the coroner's office in ruling determine -- ruling the manner of death and putting my family through 22 what we had to go through to get from undetermined to 23 24 accidental, back to undetermined.
+Where is the 20 accountability in the coroner's office in ruling determine 21 -- ruling the manner of death and putting my family through 22 what we had to go through to get from undetermined to 23 24 accidental, back to undetermined.
 And, all the missteps, all the missed opportunities, all the -- everything that 25